iurimihai/advanced-web-scanner/docs/architecture.md

 teams work on theirs projects.
 To achieve that, the developers need a single and robust API to interact with all infrastructure abstraction, becoming more efficient and reducing cognitive load.

-Due to its wide adoption extensive API, Kubernetes has a lot of advantages that could make it become the API layer to interact with platform services.It also provide a platform-agnostic approach to deploy and run applications, enabling a fully automated cloud-native SDLC implementation.
+Due to its wide adoption and extensible API, Kubernetes has a lot of advantages that could make it become the API layer to interact with platform services.It also provide a platform-agnostic approach to deploy and run applications, enabling a fully automated cloud-native SDLC implementation.